malteseshihdog/bit/README.md

 Visit [http://localhost/](http://localhost/) in your browser

 # Configuration

-Follow instructions during first time setup when you visit the URL.
+Follow instructions during first time setup when you visit the [http://localhost/](http://localhost/).

 ### Create a password
 Fill out the form to create a password you will use later to login